Updated: Aug 14

-For many years, we have been authorised installers of the Cure It GRP waterproofing system.
+We have been authorized installers of the Cure It GRP waterproofing system for many years.

-To get a free estimate for all of your flat-roofing requirements, please contact us today
+Please contact us today to get a free estimate for all your flat-roofing requirements.

-When fitting a grp roof in Leeds, grp is one of the most expensive product on the market for flat roofs.
-But i would always recommend a grp flat roof to our customers as flat roofs can be problimatic and with a grp roof it will solve all your flat roof issues.
-A bonus to fitting a grp roof to your home is the finish looks amazing and out of all the flat roof products, grp has the best finish.
+When fitting a grp roof in Leeds, grp is one of the most expensive products on the market for flat roofs.
+But I would always recommend a grp flat roof to our customers as flat roofs can be problematic, and a GRP Roof, it will solve all your flat roof issues.
+A bonus to fitting a grp roof to your home is the finish looks fantastic, and out of all the flat roof products, grp has the best finish.